346285234/346285234.github.io/README.md

    bundle exec jekyll serve
    ```

-## How to write new artiles
+## How to add a new artile

-1. move markdown files to posts folder, and rename the file name with date.
+1. move markdown file to posts folder, and rename the file name with date.
 2. move image files to images folder, adjust the markdown file to show image corretly.

 ## Reference